-I started this article with the intention of answering the question why can’t I make friends and keep them.
+I started this article with the intention of answering the question of why can’t I make friends and keep them.

-But as I began to explore some of the possible reasons, both from my life as someone who found it difficult to make friends and from my experience helping others get out of that situation, I found out the reasons why people find it difficult to make friends is exclusive to individuals.
+But as I began to explore some of the possible reasons, both from my life as someone who found it difficult to make friends and from my experience helping others get out of that situation, I found out the reasons why people find it difficult to make friends are exclusive to individuals.

 So instead of just answering the question by saying it depends (it truly depends), I changed the focus to 51 possible reasons why people find it difficult to make friends and keep them.

 This article is meant to serve a diagnostic purpose.
-It will not fully look into the solutions to these problems, but I hope as you find which of the reason(s) apply to you, you can go ahead to find solutions, both as contained in other articles on this blog and other materials.
+It will not fully look into the solutions to these problems, but as you find which of the reason(s) apply to you, you can go ahead to find solutions, both as contained in other articles on this blog and other materials.

 Why Can’t I Make Friends And Keep Them?